Methods for Stabilizing Models across Large Samples of Projects (with case studies on Predicting Defect and Project Health): Experimental Methods

 \textbf{(b)~Global:} a single model is built by pooling all data from all projects from train\_1.

 \textbf{(c)~Bellwether0:} this model is built using the project data from train\_1 returned by the $\Theta(N^2)$ bellwether method proposed by Krishna et al.~\cite{krishna16a}.

-\textbf{(d)~GENERAL(i):} these are the models built using the bellwether projects returned by ``GENERAL'' at different levels.
+\textbf{(d)~STABILIZER(i):} these are the models built using the bellwether projects returned by ``STABILIZER'' at different levels.
 Here ``i'' denotes the level at which we are trying to find a bellwether.
 Here except at level(0), which is the root node, all other levels will return multiple bellwether\footnote{Each level will return bellwethers equivalent to the number of clusters at that level.
-I.e., if at level(2) in a cluster tree we have 50 leaf clusters, then GENERAL(2) will return 50 bellwethers.}.
+I.e., if at level(2) in a cluster tree we have 50 leaf clusters, then STABILIZER(2) will return 50 bellwethers.}.